koraykoca/git-cheat-sheet/README.md

 ## Basic GIT Commands

+Before you are able to create Git commits, you need to tell Git who you are.
+Run in your terminal:

+git config --global user.name "My Name" git config --global user.email "my email"

-Firstly you need to clone the repository on your local machine.
+To start a repository in the current directory, use _**git init**_.
+Or clone the repository on your local machine.
 If we work on someone else's project, we need to fork the project first.
 Then we will use _**git clone**_ command as following:

 ```ruby
 git clone repository_url